armory/documentation/_spinnaker_install_admin_guides/install-on-aks.md

 ## Configure Spinnaker to use your AZS bucket

-Use the Halyard `hal` command line tool to configure Halyard to configure Spinnaker to use your AZS bucket.
+Use the Halyard `hal` command line tool to configure Halyard to configure Spinnaker to use your AZS storage account.
 `storage-container-name` is optional and has a default value of "spinnaker".
-If you're using a pre-existing bucket, update `storage-container-name` with with the name of your folder.
+If you're using a pre-existing container, update `storage-container-name` with the name of that container.

 ```bash
 ####### Inside the armory-halyard container